CryptozombiesHQ/cryptozombie-lessons/3/10-savinggasview.md

 Awesome!
 Now we have some special abilities for higher-level zombies, to give our owners an incentive to level them up.
 We can add more of these later if we want to.

-Let's add one more function: our DApp should have a function to view a user's entire zombie army — let's call it `getZombiesByOwner`.
+Let's add one more function: our DApp needs a method to view a user's entire zombie army — let's call it `getZombiesByOwner`.

-This function only needs to read data from the blockchain, so we can make it a `view` function.
+This function will only need to read data from the blockchain, so we can make it a `view` function.
 Which brings us to an important topic when talking about gas optimization:

 ## View functions don't cost gas